UPDATE 1-Britain's Osborne raises some cheer with beer duty cuts

 By Neil Maidment

-The much criticized beer duty escalator, put in place to push the levy up 2 percent on top of inflation every year until 2015, has seen the tax on beer increase 42 percent since the previous Labour government introduced it in 2008.
+The much criticised beer duty escalator, put in place to push the levy up by 2 percent on top of inflation every year until 2015, has seen the tax on beer grow 42 percent since the previous Labour government introduced it in 2008.

 It means that more than a third of every pint pulled in a pub is now paid in duty and value-added tax (VAT).